Mobile Settings

 settings, not WAP settings.
 Check which type

-of service you're connecting to, and make sure
+you’re connecting to, and make sure

 it's the right one for the job (see the notes